Seattle and Tacoma Landlord Problem Attorneys

 - Retaliatory, “self-help,” or otherwise wrongful evictions

-- Unlawful detainer3
+- Unlawful detainer

-- Wrongful termination of lease
+- Wrongful termination of lease.

-Repairs to normal wear and tear.
-Arrange for repairs as necessary except where damage is attributable to normal wear and tear;
+- Repairs to normal wear and tear.
+Arrange for repairs as necessary except where damage is attributable to normal wear and tear.

-Unit maintenance.
-Maintain all electrical, plumbing, heating, and other facilities and appliances supplied to tenants in reasonable working condition;
+- Unit maintenance.
+Maintain all electrical, plumbing, heating, and other facilities and appliances supplied to tenants in reasonable working condition.

-Follow notice procedures.
-Provide written notice regarding fire safety and protection, as directed in 59.18.060(12);
+- Follow notice procedures.
+Provide written fire safety and protection notice, as directed in 59.18.060(12).

-In response, the landlord is obliged to begin remedial action as soon as possible and in compliance with the applicable time frames outlined in RCW 59.18.070(1)-(3).
+In response, the landlord must begin remedial action immediately and comply with the applicable time frames outlined in RCW 59.18.070(1)-(3).
 If a landlord fails to remedy the defect(s) within a reasonable time, tenants may be entitled to a portion of the rent owed/paid.
-Under certain circumstances, a tenant may be able to contract with a 3rd party to make necessary repairs and deduct the costs from rent owed to the landlord.
+Under certain circumstances, a tenant may be able to contract with a third party to make necessary repairs and deduct the costs from rent owed to the landlord.

 Tenant obligations towards their rental unit are outlined in RCW 59.18.130.
 In general, these duties include the following:

-Code compliance.
-Check for any applicable municipal or county codes, ordinances, or regulations;
+- Code compliance.
+Check for any applicable municipal or county codes, ordinances, or regulations.

-Timely rental payments.
-Pay the correct amount of rent on or by the correct date, as indicated in the rental agreement;
+- Timely rental payments.
+Pay the correct amount of rent on or by the correct date, as indicated in the rental agreement.

-Unit upkeep.
-Keep the premises clean and sanitary, including proper disposal of garbage;
+- Unit upkeep.
+Keep the premises clean and sanitary, including proper disposal of garbage.

-Be safe.
-Avoid any hazardous activity that could harm others;
+- Be safe.
+Avoid any hazardous activity that could harm others.

 For instance, if a tenant is not paying rent, a landlord can issue a three-day notice to pay or vacate.
-It is important to note that it must be a notice to pay rent OR vacate within three days.
-This means that it is an either/or scenario and that the tenant can remedy the situation by either paying all past-due rent, together with any applicable fees OR by vacating the premises.
+It is important to note that it must be a notice to pay rent or vacate within three days.
+This means that it is an either/or scenario and that the tenant can remedy the situation by paying all past-due rent, with any applicable fees, or by vacating the premises.
 If the tenant fails to do either of these things within three days, you may initiate unlawful detainer proceedings.

 Another example of a written notice to vacate from a landlord to a tenant is the catch-all notice: the 20-day notice of termination of tenancy.
 This is an option that is available on any month-to-month residential lease agreement.
-This option does not require a for-cause reason to terminate tenancy; in other words, you may utilize this option for any reason (note that the city of Seattle has adopted more rigid rules that you must comply with).
+It does not require a for-cause reason to terminate the tenancy; in other words, you may utilize this option for any reason (note that the City of Seattle has adopted more rigid rules that you must comply with).